silverstripe/silverstripe-testsession/README.md

  * `fixture`: Loads a YAML fixture in the format generally accepted by `SapphireTest` (see [fixture format docs](http://doc.silverstripe.org/framework/en/topics/testing/fixtures)).
    The path should be relative to the webroot.
+ * `createDatabase`: Create a temporary database.
  * `database`: Set an alternative database name in the current browser session as a cookie.
 Does not actually create the database, that's usually handled by `SapphireTest::create_temp_db()`.
     Note: The database names are limited to a specific naming convention as a security measure:
     The "ss_tmpdb" prefix and a random sequence of seven digits.
     This avoids the user gaining access to other production databases available on the same connection.
  * `mailer`: Subclass of `Mailer`, typically used to record emails instead of actually sending them.
- * `date`: Sets a simulated date used for all framework operations.
+ * `datetime`: Sets a simulated date used for all framework operations.
     Format as "yyyy-MM-dd HH:mm:ss" (Example: "2012-12-31 18:40:59").

 Example usage with parameters: